aboutcoders/job-bundle/Resources/docs/message-consuming.md

 ## PHP

 The consumer command uses the underlying service `abc.job.consumer` to do its work.
-You can use this service to consume and process jobs from the queue.
+You can also use this service to consume and process jobs from the queue.

 ```php
 // retrieve job manager from the container